Maine mass shooting: What we know after 18 killed in Lewiston

 Mr Sauschuck said the search around the river will extend to a ground search of the surrounding area as well as an aerial search via helicopters to determine where divers should look specifically – the Maine State Police will be leading the initiative.

-A press conference is due to be held every day at 10am ET until the suspect is found.
-Additional ones will be added, should new information come to light.
+He said a press conference was due to be held every day at 10am ET until the suspect was found – something which actually happened just hours later.

 Later on Friday, CNN reported that police had surrounded a lettuce farm in Lisbon, Maine, following reports of an apparent gunshot.
 It was not certain that the noise heard by locals was a gunshot, and the area was later cleared.